 - Guide to Research Data Management (via the Marx Library)

 - Research Data Support Services: A collaborative, university-wide group that responds to service requests and inquiries from researchers at any stage in the data lifecycle.

 - Field Experiments Initiative: ISPS provides guidance on field experiments and funds research proposals for important and well-crafted experiments.

 - ISPS Behavioral Research Lab: A place for scholars from across Yale to conduct rigorous research in a controlled setting.

 - Yale Research policies and guidelines.

 Active Research: Have questions about tools for sharing your work with collaborators?
 Need help with statistical analysis?
 Help with learning more about Python?

 - Stat Lab: Consultants can advise on how to enter data, what statistical program is best for a project, how to get a program to run a certain analysis, and more.
+See consultation schedule.
 The Stat Lab also offers regular workshops.